What does the slant mean?

 A northwesterly wind is called Mistral or Maestro, meaning 'master'.
 The head of the household for this particular grave was a stonemason.
 Could this have been his stonemason's mark?

-This cross was found on a grave slab in a cemetery in the northwest of Pontlevoy village, Loir et Cher, central France.
+This cross was found on a grave slab in a cemetery in Pontlevoy village, Loir et Cher, central France.

 Being an artisan, it's more than reasonable to suspect the cross design is related to the father's pain and loss.
 The sloping crossbeam could have been his way of honouring his family with a Christian burial, yet tainted with a measure of revolt or damaged faith.